adent11/CircuitPython/readme.md

 ### Description

 In this assignment the goal was to use two buttons or capacative touch wires to change a value and the increment.
 One wire acted as a switch, changing the increment between -1 and 1, and the other wire adding the increment to a value.
-Both the increment and value are then printen on an LCD display.
+Both the increment and value are then printed on an LCD display.

 ### [Code](https://github.com/adent11/CircuitPython/blob/master/CircuitPythonLCD.py)